yodaos-project/rt-node/README.md

 - assert
 - N-API

-N-API is supported in order to be compatible with different embed JavaScript engines, the following N-API features is WIP:
+N-API is supported in order to be compatible with different embed JavaScript engines, the following N-API features are WIP:
 - async
 - thread safe function